pymor/pymor/README.md

     pip install pymor

-Note that most included demo scripts additionally require `matplotlib` and Qt bindings such as `pyside2` to function.
+Note that most included demo scripts additionally require Qt bindings such as `pyside2` to function.
+Therefore we recommend install pyMOR with the `gui` extra:

+    pip install pymor[gui]  # 2023.1 and later

 ### Latest Release (with all Optional Dependencies)